fr0xk/Scripts/Markdown/EMH.md

 - Person 2: Sounds like a lot of guesswork and speculation to me.
 Why don't you just buy index funds or a bunch of cheap stocks like everyone else?

 - Person 1: You don't understand Value Investing.
-Go away and read 10000 pages of Birkshire Hathaway annual shareholder's letter.
+Go away and read 10000 pages of "Berkshire Hathaway" annual shareholder's letter.

 - Person 2: I did read it.
 He said "Any Investing is Value Investing".